 Pre-existing Condition Clause: A statement in an insurance policy that varies from plan to plan, but can require a waiting period of 6-18 months or more before they will consider claims for payment related to a pre-existing condition.

-Qualifying Event: Cancellation or termination of a health insurance policy due to change of insurance policy, resulting from employment changes or plan changes at your current employer.
+Qualifying Event: Cancellation or termination of a health insurance policy due to a change of insurance policy, resulting from employment changes or plan changes at your current employer.